pankegallery/openar-v1-subgraph/docs/entities.md

 ## URIUpdate

-The `URIUpdate` entity represents updates to the `content` or `metadata` uris of cryptomedia on the Zora Protocol.
+The `URIUpdate` entity represents updates to the `content` or `metadata` uris of cryptomedia on the openAR Protocol.

 | Field Name            |  Type         |     Description                                         |
 | --------------------- |-------------- | ------------------------------------------------------- |